kstenerud/concise-encoding/cte-specification.md

 #### Date Component

 Date fields are separated by dashes.
-Dates may be represented either in Gregotian date format (YYYY-MM-DD) or in ordinal date format (YYYY-DDD).
+Dates may be represented either in Gregorian date format (YYYY-MM-DD) or in ordinal date format (YYYY-DDD).

 To maintain compatibility with CBE (Concise Binary Encoding), only years from -131072 to 131071 are supported.